Chiltern Court: History

 Baker Street station opened in 1863 as part of the development of the Metropolitan Railway which linked Paddington Station with Farringdon station, both in central London.
 It was the world's first truly underground railway.
 Over the next four decades the Metropolitan Railway extended its network, principally into the suburbs to the north and west of London, an area that became known as Metro-land, and many of the train services to/from these locations started from/terminated at Baker Street.

 In 1912 the company determined to construct a new headquarters building, and a hotel, above its Baker Street terminus.
 Its plans were interrupted by the First World War, and construction did not recommence until 1927.
 At this point, plans for the hotel were abandoned, and the company's in-house architect Charles Walter Clark drew up designs for an apartment block with attached restaurant.
 Building was complete by 1929.
 The finished block contained 180 apartments, the Chiltern Court Restaurant, a hairdressers and staff accommodation.

 The apartments, which were expensive, attracted a range of notable residents.
-The writer H. G. Wells lived at the Court from 1930–36, regularly hosting a weekly literary salon attended by friends, fellow authors and members of London society.
+The writer H. G. Wells lived at the Court from 1930 to 1936, regularly hosting a weekly literary salon attended by friends, fellow authors and members of London society.
 The cartoonist David Low, a friend and attender at Wells' gatherings, also lived in the block.
 The author Arnold Bennett bought a flat in the building in 1930, and died there in March 1931 after contracting typhoid fever.
 As Bennett was dying, the local council permitted the laying of straw along the Marylebone Road outside Chiltern Court to lessen the noise of traffic, reportedly the last time this courtesy was permitted in London.
 Another resident in the 1930s was the composer Eric Coates who lived in Flat 176 between 1930 and 1939.

 During World War II the Special Operations Executive (SOE) was based at 64 Baker Street, hence its nickname, the Baker Street Irregulars.
 The SOE had a Norwegian Section which was located in three flats at Chiltern Court.
 From this base, SOE operatives planned and instigated the attacks against the heavy water plant at Telemark where, following the German occupation of Norway in 1940, the Nazis sought to exploit the heavy water as a component of their nuclear weapons programme.

 In 1973 John Betjeman, the Poet Laureate, began his TV documentary Metro-Land in the Chiltern Court Restaurant.
 The programme saw Betjeman travel from Chiltern Court to Verney Junction railway station, the (by then long-disused) farthest outpost of the Metropolitan line in Buckinghamshire.
-Chiltern Court remains a privately-operated block of residential flats.
-The Chiltern Court Restaurant is now operated as a bar, The Metropolitan Bar, by Wetherspoons.
+Chiltern Court remains a privately operated block of residential flats.

+The former Chiltern Court Restaurant, entered from Marylebone Road, is now operated as a pub, the Metropolitan Bar, by Wetherspoons.
+It has coats of arms on the walls of places linked to the Metropolitan Railway.